TaiKamilla/img-compression/README.md

 ### **:stop_sign: Restart your PC**

-Now you should be able to double click on the `run.bat` file and will compress
+Now you should be able to double click on the `run.bat` file and it will compress

 ------